52/17 updated – people are now working and breaking longer than before

 - Work breaks into your schedule – if it doesn’t come easy to you, schedule breaks into your workday.
 Your mind needs a break, no matter how tough you think you are.
 You’ll be more refreshed, will work better, and feel less stressed at the end of the day for it.

 All in all, breaks are necessary to a person’s long-term ability to work productively.
-Despite the adverse conditions of working remotely during a pandemic, it remains crucial to provide yourself with those breaks to work to the best of your ability.
+Despite the adverse conditions of remote work during the pandemic, it remains crucial to provide yourself with those breaks to work to the best of your ability.
 If possible, try to return to the pre-pandemic 52/17 work rhythm that so many people have found to be not only good for their productivity, but good for their health as well.

 Psst!
 You can clap more than once if you really loved it 🙂